Someone who acts as if he is deeply interested in the arts but who doesn't really take the time to learn about the arts is an example of a dilettante.

 - a person who follows an art or science only for amusement and in a superficial way; dabbler

-Origin of dilettanteItalian from present participle of dilettare, to delight < L delectare, to charm, delight
+Origin of dilettanteItalian from present participle of dilettare, to delight from Classical Latin delectare, to charm, delight

-- A dabbler in an art or a field of knowledge.
-See Synonyms at amateur.
+- One who dabbles in an art or a field of knowledge.

-- A lover of the fine arts; a connoisseur.
+- Archaic A lover of the fine arts.